Call for Papers

 More specifically, the plan is to have each paper go through the following process:

-- During the conference week, the community will be able to read the (updated version of the paper), and watch the pre-recorded video.
+Duringthe conference days week, the community will be able to read the updated version of the paper andwatch the pre-recorded video and initiate discussions on an online forum.

 - During the actual conference days, video-meetings will be organised in which the papers (and presentations) will be discussed in more detail.

-- Three weeks after the conference, the authors are required to submit an updated version of their paper via EasyChair.
+- After the conference, authors are required to submit an updated version of their paper taking into account the discussions and chairs’ feedback.
 The latter will be re-assessed by the reviewers.
 Based on this, the final selection of papers to be included in the post-proceedings will be made.

 The proceedings of the working conference will, as always, be published in Springer’s Lecture Notes in Business Information Processing (LNBIP).